 Nicola Harwood is a queer Anglo/Gaelic Canadian artist.
-Their background is in theatre and performance, particularly collaborative creation, feminist work and community engaged practice.
+Their background is in theatre and performance, particularly collaborative creation, feminist work, queer comedy and community engaged practice.
 Their most recent work is in painting and interactive media installation.
-They are also a playwright and memoirist.

 Nicola was born in Kelowna, BC, Canada which lies within the unceded territories of the Syilx speaking people of the Okanagan Nation.
-They currently live in Nelson, BC, which lies on the border of the unceded territories of the Sinixt peoples and the Ktunaxa Nation and in Vancouver, which lies within the shared ancestral and unceded territories of the Musqueam, Squamish and Tsleil-waututh Nations.
+They currently live in Vancouver, which lies within the shared ancestral and unceded territories of the Musqueam, Squamish and Tsleil-waututh Nations.

-Nicola has taught at San Francisco State University, the University of Victoria, Selkirk College and currently teaches Creative Writing and Interdisciplinary Expressive Arts and in the Inside-Out Prison Exchange program at Kwantlen Polytechnic University on the traditional, shared and unceded territories of the Coast Salish peoples including the Kwantlen, Katzie, Semiahmoo, Tsawwassen and Musqueam First Nations.
+Nicola has taught at San Francisco State University, the University of Victoria, Selkirk College and currently teaches Creative Writing and Interdisciplinary Expressive Arts and in the Inside-Out Prison Exchange program at Kwantlen Polytechnic University.

-They have a long history of work with youth at risk and autistic youth including group home work, foster parent experience and many theatre and art making projects with youth.
+They have a long history of work with youth at risk including group home work, foster parenting and many theatre and art making projects with youth.
 Their human rights practice is constantly evolving and they work to be trauma informed and decolonial.
-They are a proud mother, grandmother, auntie, and sister.
-They feel honored and privileged to work on this land.

 Hay ce:p qa’.
 Thank you.